cadet/CADET-RDM/docs/source/user_guide/getting-started.md

 You can create remotes for both the project and the output repository with one command, using the GitLab or GitHub API.

-This requires you to have created a
-[GitLab Personal Access Token (PAT)](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and to store it in the `.token` file in the project's root.
+Using the GitLab API requires you to have created a [GitLab Personal Access Token (PAT)](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and to store it in the `.token` file in the project's root.
 Then you can run: